BrianKissell/BrianKissell/content/home/experience.md

   date_end = "2020-06-27"
   description = """

-* Managed a research team on more than twenty experiments, surveys, and web scraping studies, which included hypothesis generation, study design, data collection, data analysis, statistical modeling, and the reporting of results.
-* Gained expertise in data analysis and statistical modeling, including data visualization, multiple regression and correlation analysis, analysis of variance, meta-analysis, Bayesian analysis, and supervised and unsupervised machine learning.
-* Constructed and validated a new measure with the use of numerous psychometric techniques, including parametric and non-parametric item response theory, factor analysis, classical test theory, and structural equation modeling.
+In this position, I managed a research team in running experiments, surveys, and web scraping studies.
+These projects included hypothesis generation, study design, data collection, data analysis, statistical modeling, and reporting of results.
+In these projects, I utilized data visualizations, multiple regression and correlation analysis, analysis of variance, meta-analysis, Bayesian analysis, and supervised and unsupervised machine learning, and much more.
+One example of a project that I work on is that I constructed and validated a new measure with the use of numerous psychometric techniques, including parametric and non-parametric item response theory, factor analysis, classical test theory, and structural equation modeling.
+I also utilized natural language processing, textual analysis techniques, and classification models to evaluate textual data.
-* Conducted multiple meta-science studies related to best research practices within psychology.
-* Utilized natural language processing, textual analysis techniques, and classification models to evaluate textual data.

   """